China CSP projects pitch supply chain gains against local weather risks

 China’s aggressive deployment strategy will also support improvements in energy storage efficiency.

-In China, 18 out of 20 projects being developed under the CSP demonstration program incorporate molten salt thermal energy storage [TES], according to the China National Solar Thermal Energy patient Alliance.
+In China, 18 out of 20 projects being developed under the CSP demonstration program incorporate molten salt thermal energy storage [TES], according to the China National Solar Thermal Energy Alliance.

 Given the country’s commitment to decarbonizing its energy mix, this is a particularly exciting time for CSP with thermal storage applications, Desmond said.